-- 3.14 The EFRAG Administrative Board supported by the EFRAG Administrative Board DPC operates transparently and with fair consideration of the matters raised by stakeholders.
+3.14 The EFRAG Administrative Board supported by the EFRAG Administrative Board DPC operates transparently and with fair consideration of the matters raised by stakeholders.
 The EFRAG Administrative Board meets in public when addressing matters related to the due process and the related meeting papers and recordings of the meeting are made available on EFRAG's website.
-Meetings of the EFRAG Administrative Board DPC are not public21. - 3.15 The EFRAG Administrative Board responds, when appropriate, to matters raised about the due process of the EFRAG SRB and EFRAG SR TEG and ensures that such matters are addressed satisfactorily.
+Meeting of the EFRAG Administrative Board DPC are not public.

-21 EFRAG Internal Rules Article 15.4.
+&lt;sup>21 EFRAG Internal Rules Article 15.4.